Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/ui-events.md

 ---
-title: Dragging
-description: Make elements draggable and impose drag limits with Pose
+title: UI events and interactions
+description: Trigger animations based on UI events like drag, press, hover and focus
 category: basics
 next: passive
 ---

-# Dragging

-Simplifying interactivity is a core aim of Pose.
-Currently, it supports dragging and hard drag boundaries, but in the future we'll have elasticated drag boundaries and more.

-For now, let's implement dragging, boundaries and apply momentum when a user stops dragging.

-For this tutorial you can follow with [vanilla Pose](https://codepen.io/popmotion/pen/RMVKRM?editors=0010) or [React Pose](https://codepen.io/popmotion/pen/zWwNKK?editors=0010).
+# UI events and interactions

+Pose can be used to power and animate interactions.
+Currently, it supports the following events: drag, press, hover and focus.

+In this tutorial, we'll take a look at each.

 <TOC />

-## dragging
+## Dragging

-Making an element draggable is as simple as setting `draggable: true` in the config:
+With Pose, making an element draggable is as simple as passing `draggable: true` to the config:

 ```javascript
 const config = {